hgoldfish/qtnetworkng/README.md

 1. Clone QtNetworkNg from github as git subrepository.
 2. include `qtnetworkng/qtnetworkng.pri` in your `project.pro` file.
-3. include `qtnetworkng/qtnetworkng.h` in you cpp files.
+3. include `qtnetworkng.h` in you cpp files.

 How to Contribute
 -----------------